aStudyingTurtle/redicat/README.md

 ### `bam2mtx`
 Converts barcoded BAMs into sparse AnnData matrices (per base, per barcode, strand-aware).
 Accepts precomputed site lists or can bootstrap one via `--two-pass`, which internally runs `bulk` with the same contour filters.
 Parallel chunk workers now reduce their results locally and a multi-threaded sparse assembler materialises the final CSR layers before the `.h5ad` file is written, avoiding the previous channel-based bottleneck and keeping memory predictable.

-During long conversions the console prints system-local timestamps and, every ~30 minutes, a status snapshot summarising remaining chunks and unprocessed `NEAR_MAX_DEPTH` loci so operators can watch backlog decay in real time.
+During long conversions the console prints system-local timestamps and, in addition to 5% progress beacons, guarantees a status snapshot every 30 minutes summarising remaining chunks and unprocessed `NEAR_MAX_DEPTH` loci so operators can watch backlog decay in real time.
 At completion the command emits a `<output>_skiped_sites.txt` sibling file listing the contig, 1-based position, and observed depth of every locus that was skipped because its pileup depth met or exceeded `--max-depth`.

 **Recent Memory Optimizations (v0.3.1):**
 - **UMI String Interning**: Identical UMI sequences are now deduplicated in memory using `Arc<str>`, reducing memory usage by 50-70% for high-depth positions with redundant UMIs.